 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-The region’s biggest and best Chiang Mai night market, the Sunday sunset shopping experience in Chiang Mai Sunday night market is one helluva retail experience you’ll actually relish.
-With hundreds of stalls dotted along the main (and side) roads, the Sunday Walking Street night market offers some of the best crafts, arts and food that the Northern Thailand region has to offer.
+With hundreds of stalls dotted along the main and side roads (including several temple food courts), the Chiang Mai Sunday Walking Street night market offers some of the best gifts, arts and food that the Northern Thailand region has to offer.

 Table of Contents